Nanofabrication of a Two-Dimensional Array Using Laser-Focused Atomic Deposition

-R Gupta, Robert Celotta, Zeina J. Kubarych, J Mcclelland
+R Gupta, Jabez J. McClelland, Zeina J. Kubarych, Robert Celotta

 Fabrication of a two-dimensional array of nanometer-scale chromium features on a silicon substrate by laser-focused atomic deposition is described.
-Features 13?
-1 nm high and having a full-width at half maximum of 80?
-10 nm are fabricated in a square array with lattice constant 212.78 nm, determined by the laser wavelength.
-The array covers an area of approximately 100 ?m X 200 ?m.
+Features 13plus or minus}1 nm high and having a full-width at half maximum of 80plus or minus}10 nm are fabricated in a square array with lattice constant 212.78 nm, determined by the laser wavelength.
+The array covers an area of approximately 100 mu m X 200 mu m.
 Issues associated with laser-focusing of atoms in a two-dimensional standing wave are discussed, and potential applications and improvements of the process are mentioned.

 Applied Physics Letters